MichalOpoka/ecfr/cfr/title-10-Energy/chapter-I-Nuclear-Regulatory-Commission/part-140-Financial-Protection-Requirements-Indemnity-Agreements/subpart-F-Violations/subjectgroup-ECFR0f4dd34ac3bb074-Appendixes-Part-140/section-140.91.md

 *Operator of the Facility:*

-Item 4. - Amount of Insurance Available:
+Item 4.—Amount of Insurance Available:

 The amount of insurance afforded by the Master Worker Policy through this Certificate shall be determined by Section VIII of the Master Worker Policy and all of the other provisions of the policy relating thereto.

-Item 5. - Advance Premium: $2 - Application of Certificate
+Item 5.—Advance Premium: $2—Application of Certificate

 This Certificate applies only to bodily injury to a new worker (1) which is caused, during the Certificate Coverage Period, by the nuclear energy hazard and (2) which is discovered and for which written claim is first made against an insured under the Certificate within the discovery period of the Master Worker Policy.

-3 - Industry Retrospective Rating Plan
+3—Industry Retrospective Rating Plan

 All insurance under the Master Worker Policy is subject to the Industry Retrospective Rating Plan in use by the companies.
 No insurance is provided under this Certificate unless and until the first Named Insured has accepted in writing the Industry Retrospective Rating Plan Premium Endorsement and a copy of the signed endorsement has been issued by the companies to form a part of this Certificate.